 Another importance of the South China Sea is that it is the one-third trade passage of global maritime passage.
 It is the link between the Pacific Ocean and the Indian Ocean.
 Malacca Strait is the cheap sea passage of the Persian Gulf.
 Thus it became important for the US, China, Japan, the Korean Peninsula, and East Asian countries.
 For example, 60% of Japan and 80% of China’s oil imports from the Middle East.

 Seafood is also a crucial cause of the importance of the South China Sea.
 The South China Sea covers 12% of global fish products.
 China, the Philippines, Vietnam, etc produce a huge number of fisheries resources.

 Strategic Landscape of the South China Sea:

 While geopolitics indicates geographical relations with politics, there is another importance which is strategic.
 The power politics, military interests created the South China Sea more important.
-Today’s world is the US led where China is a rising giant economically and politically.
+Today’s world is the US-led where China is a rising giant economically and politically.
 The US must have to keep an eye on the South China Sea to check China.
-Besides, South China Sea is the route of US military supply to the Middle East.
+Besides, the South China Sea is the route of US military supply to the Middle East.

 Besides, US has several joint military bases in this area.
-It is said that the US has more than 60 military bases in Japan; about 40 in South Korea and it has several treaties with India, Philippine and some other countries.
+It is said that the US has more than 60 military bases in Japan; about 40 in South Korea and it has several treaties with India, the Philippines, and some other countries.
 That’s why the US keeps a cautious eye on this.
 In October 2015 US warship passed within 12 nautical miles of China.

 Student, International Relations,